aryan25bas10012-ui/digital-literacy-project/README.md

 This repository serves as a comprehensive Digital Literacy Portfolio designed to assist my peers in navigating the professional and technical digital landscape.
 As a Student Digital Ambassador, I have curated resources across five modules, covering professional branding, technical collaboration, and cyber-safety.

 📂 Portfolio Structure

 Module 1: Digital Awareness
-Deliverable: An awareness infographic titled "The Public Perception Roadmap."
+Deliverable: An awareness infographic titled "The Digital Professionalism Roadmap."
 Focus: Understanding digital footprints and how public profiles influence professional opportunities.

 Module 2: Professional Branding